jacksleight/statamic-bard-texstyle/docs/styles.md

 ## Options

-The style keys are used as the button names.
+The array keys are used as the button names.
 Styles can have the following options:

 * **type (string)**
   The type.
 Options are: